 Effectiveness, health risks, and benefits

 From a safety perspective, OCPs like Seasonale or Lybrel are options for most women.
 If your health care provider has determined that you can take birth control pills safely, you can probably take these.
-It is important to keep in mind that a women trying to suppress her period using the pill will take a few dozen more active hormone pills over the course of a year than a woman taking the 21-day version of the pill.
+It is important to keep in mind that women trying to suppress her period using the pill will take a few dozen more active hormone pills over the course of a year than a woman taking the 21-day version of the pill.
 However, there does not seem to be a meaningful increase in health risk although no long-term studies have been done.
 The small risk of stroke or blood clots associated with traditional oral contraceptives – increased in women who smoke, are over 35 years of age, or have high blood pressure – are similarly associated with extended use pills.
 In addition to the time limitations, another hurdle appears to be the dropout rate and sample size of the related clinical trials.
-The FDA approval for Seasonale, for example, was based on a one-year study involving only 809 women.1 The main study supporting the efficacy of Seasonique began with 1,013 participants, but concluded with the data from only 534 due to dropout from adverse event and lost-to-follow-up.2
+The FDA approval for Seasonale, for example, was based on a one-year study involving only 809 women.1 The main study supporting the efficacy of Seasonique began with 1,013 participants but concluded with the data from only 534 due to dropout from adverse event and lost-to-follow-up.2